Di Francesco promises to bring attacking philosophy to Roma

-ROME Eusebio Di Francesco promised to bring his attacking philosophy to AS Roma as he was officially presented as their new coach on Wednesday.
+ROME (Reuters) - Eusebio Di Francesco promised to bring his attacking philosophy to AS Roma as he was officially presented as their new coach on Wednesday.

 The 47-year-old is the eighth coach to occupy the hot seat in the last nine seasons and said he would not be overawed by the club's reputation as a tough taskmaster.